MicrosoftDocs/xamarin-docs/docs/android/get-started/java-developers.md

 -   All class instances are created on the heap via the `new` operator.

--   Because both languages use garbage collection, there is way to explicitly release unused objects (i.e., there is not a `delete` keyword as there is in C++).
+-   Because both languages use garbage collection, there is no way to explicitly release unused objects (i.e., there is not a `delete` keyword as there is in C++).